Pontoon Seaworthiness: Can You Use a Pontoon Boat in the Ocean?

 Additional installed equipment also increases the chance of capsizing.
 Accessories such as towing bars and customized V-Bows increase weight and affect stability.
 If they add significant weight, I suggest contacting each accessories' manufacturer.

 Extra cargo can also add to instability.
 It not only adds weight, but it can injure passengers if unsecured items like anchors, boat fenders and buoys become thrown about in high winds.
 Instead, consider limiting your cargo for ocean fun.

 Passenger capacity should also be considered.
 Each pontoon manufacturer has issued guidelines and warnings, so refer to your owner’s manual.
 It’s imperative to follow their guidelines for maximum safety.

 If you own a double-decker pontoon boat, lucky you!
 While they’re great for extra passengers, more visibility and extra partying space, the height can cause instability.
 Be cautious and follow all manufacturer guidelines before taking it out to sea.

 Featured Boat Care Product

-Check Price on Amazon - Better Boat Boat De-Salt safely removes salt depostis from pontoons, decks and engines.
+Check Price on Amazon - Better Boat Boat De-Salt safely removes salt deposits from pontoons, decks and engines.
 It also works great on fishing gear and dive equipment.
 All it takes is a swipe with a hose and nozzle.